Danny Sullivan (technologist): Search Engine Watch

 Sullivan started Search Engine Watch in June 1997 after he posted research about search engines, called A Webmaster's Guide To Search Engines, in April 1996.
 Search Engine Watch was a website with tips on how to get good search engine results.
 Shortly after beginning in November that year, he sold it for an undisclosed amount to MecklerMedia (now Jupitermedia).
 He stayed on to maintain the site, and be the editor-in-chief.
 In 2006, it was sold to Incisive Media for $43 million.
 Search Engine Watch was considered by Matt Cutts of Google as "must reading", and Tim Mayer of Yahoo! as the "most authoritative source on search".

 He also staged the Search Engine Strategies conference six times each year, attracting 1,500 to 6,000 attendees each time.
 On 29 August 2006, Sullivan announced he would be leaving Search Engine Watch on 30 November 2006.
 He later came to an agreement with Jupitermedia to continue participating in SES through 2007.

 Search Engine Land

+In 2006 Sullivan founded Search Engine Land with Chris Sherman.
 Search Engine Land is a news website that covers search engine marketing and search engine optimization.
-One of the well-known blogs which shares information about keyword research, trends in search marketing (SEM), paid search advertising (PPC) and search engine optimization (SEO) as well as analysis, advice, tips, tactics and how-to guides for search marketing.
-It was founded in 2006 by Sullivan after he left Search Engine Watch.
+It which shares information about keyword research, trends in search marketing (SEM), paid search advertising (PPC) and search engine optimization (SEO) as well as analysis, advice, tips, tactics and how-to guides for search marketing.
 Search Engine Land stories have been cited numerous times by other media outlets.

+Search Engine Land and other Third Door Media brands were acquired by Semrush in October, 2024.